JNPRAutomate/firefly-packer/README.md

 ##Issues

 Please open any issues on the [firefly-packer github issue tracker](https://github.com/JNPRAutomate/firefly-packer/issues).
 Please make sure you've checked out the common issues before opening a ticket.

+##TODO
+Look into performance tuning options

+Setting kern.hz in /boot/loader.conf.
+Currently set to 200, reducing latency it should be set to 1000. https://www.freebsd.org/doc/handbook/virtualization-guest.html

+On VTY to Flowd: set i386 ft_sleep disable